containeroo/certinfo/README.md

 # certinfo

-Get informations about the certificate from one or more hostnames.
+Get information about the certificate from one or more hostnames.

 ## Usage